GLOBAL MARKETS-Stocks rally, dollar gains on central bank stances

 aggressive new stimulus in Europe.

-from a few days ago that the collapse in oil prices pointed to a
+from a few days ago that the collapse in oil prices indicated a

 slowing global economy.